lumeland/lume.land/docs/getting-started/create-a-layout.md

 ## Assign the layout to the page

-Now let's configure the page (`index.md`) to use the layout just created.
-We have to create a _front matter_: a block delimited by two triple-dashed lines containing [YAML](https://yaml.org/) code.
+Now let's configure the `index.md` page to use our new layout.
+We have to create _front matter_: a block delimited by two triple-dashed lines containing [YAML](https://yaml.org/) code.
 In this block, we define the variable `layout` with the value `layout.vto` (the name of the layout file).

 <lume-code>